binaricorn/mfadt-majorstudio-1/Assignments/Day-5.md

 Second, edit the audio and voice;

-Then, I will have a customized :alarm_clock:*"A Morning Call"*:alarm_clock: for myself!
+Now, I will get a customized :alarm_clock:*"A Morning Call"*:alarm_clock: for myself!
+And getting up shouldn't be difficult any more!

 ![Img](pics/Day-5/pic-2.jpg)